|

 Reference: The Half Doll, Lorrin, Vol. 4, pg.
 46.

-Size: 3 1/2" h. to top of head.
-5" h. to top of raised arm.
 Condition: The tip of her left thumb is missing, and she has a repair at the very bottom of the base at the back of the doll.
 The right hand and the fingers of the left hand are undamaged.
 She displays beautifully.
 Priced accordingly.
+Hint: I place a bit of ruffled lace or material around the base of dolls with base issues.
+It hides any flaws and colorfully enhances the display (see pictures).

 P102